expo/expo/docs/pages/versions/v37.0.0/sdk/facebook-ads.md

 In your project's [app.json](../../workflow/configuration/), add your [Facebook App ID and Facebook Display Name](https://developers.facebook.com/docs/facebook-login/ios) under the `facebookAppId` and `facebookDisplayName` keys.

-- In the Expo Client, all of your Facebook API calls will be made with Expo's Facebook App ID.
-This means you will not see any related ad info in your Facebook developer page while running your project in the Expo Client.
+- In the Expo client, all of your Facebook API calls will be made with Expo's Facebook App ID.
+This means you will not see any related ad info in your Facebook developer page while running your project in the Expo client.
 - To use your app's own Facebook App ID (and thus see any related ad info in your Facebook developer page), you'll need to [build a standalone app](../../distribution/building-standalone-apps/).

 ### Development vs Production